-Text 2 Pay, also known as an SMS payment, is a payment solution that allows consumers to make a payment via texting on their smartphones.
-With this payment method, you can send out a text to your patient’s phone with a payment link and the option to respond back to complete the transaction.
+Pay by Text, also known as an SMS payment, is a payment solution that allows consumers to pay via texting on their smartphones.
+With this payment method, you can send a text to your patient’s phone with a payment link and the option to respond to complete the transaction.

 Empower your patients to pay quickly with Text 2 Pay so that your dental practice will collect more and spend less time on collections.